masonwr/CloudSecret/README.md

 CloudSecret map a key to a Secret Manager Path, and produces a matching Kubernetes secret with the resolved secret data.

-For example, if we applied the above CloudSecret, this would result in the creation of the following Kubernetes secret:
+For example, if we apply the above CloudSecret, this would result in the creation of the following Kubernetes secret:

 ```yaml
 apiVersion: v1